SofiaVU/ZookeeperBankApp/README.md

 ``python -m SimpleHTTPServer [port]``

-At this point a web client to interact with the banck application can be foun at http://localhost:8000/
+At this point a web client to interact with the bank application can be foun at http://localhost:8000/